-When applying for contents insurance you’ll be asked for the total sum you’d like to insure.
+When applying for contents insurance you'll be asked for the total amount you'd like to insure (sum insured).
 But how do you work out the value of all your belongings?
 And which value should you use?

 It's important to take some time to make sure the total value you give is correct.
 If the figure you give is too low, you can leave yourself under insured.
 On the other hand, you may unnecessarily increase your premium if the value you choose is too high.

 As a general rule, anything which you would normally take with you when you move house is considered to be contents.